Keyboard shortcuts

 Error struct lifecycle

-Every FFI function takes a trailing weaveffi_error* out_err.
-On failure, Rust writes into out_err->code (non-zero) and out_err->message (a Rust-allocated C string).
-Clearing the error frees the message.
+Every C ABI function takes a trailing weaveffi_error* out_err.
+On failure Rust writes a non-zero code and a Rust-allocated message.
+Clearing the error frees the message:

 int32_t result = weaveffi_calculator_div(10, 0, &err);